You sweat constantly. Nothing you find on the drugstore shelves seems to work. You need something stronger.

 - Frequency: Some prescription antiperspirants instruct you to apply them weekly, biweekly or daily.
 Follow the application directions to get the most sweat protection.
 Over time, you may be able to reduce the number of applications per week.

 - Prepping your pits: Clean and dry your skin before applying antiperspirant.
 Never swipe on prescription antiperspirant over cuts or scrapes that could get irritated.

 Back Up Your Antiperspirant With a Thompson Tee

 There are times when all the deodorant in the world can’t hold back your sweaty pits.
 Get even more sweat protection with Thompson Tee — the only sweat proof undershirt guaranteed to shield underarm sweat marks and stains.

 With built-in armpit sweat guards that completely absorb and evaporate sweat, the Thompson Tee blocks moisture from reaching your outer layer.
 Guaranteed or your money back.
-Try your Thompson Tee risk-free today and take 20% off with code TEES20.
+Try your Thompson Tee risk-free today.